 The mission institutes in Basel

 , Berlin and Hermannsburg continued to receive requests for pastors.
-Altogether 32 Hermannsburg pastors were sent to Australia, seven of these entered migrant community service after a period on missions, the other 25 were destined as pastors.
-Another eight candidates were sent from the German migrant communities to study in Hermannsburg (Germany).
+Altogether 32 HMG pastors were sent to Australia, seven of these entered migrant community service after a period on missions, the other 25 were destined as pastors.
+Another eight candidates were sent from the German migrant communities to study at the HMG.

-None of them into the Immanuel Synod which had initiated the contact with Hermannsburg over the Dieri mission (see below).
+None of the HMG pastors joined the Immanuel Synod that had initiated the contact with the HMG over the Dieri mission (see below).
 The Immanuel Synod was accused of tending towards chiliasm, which was anathema to the Hermannsburg dogma.

-In 1853, the year when Hermannsburg graduated its first missionaries for Africa, this synod formed a mission society with the Immanuel Synod to commence a mission in Australia (the Dieri mission).
-From 1861 they entered into collaboration with Hermannsburg (Germany) over this mission venture and divided their donations between the Leipzig and Hermannsburg mission societies.
+This synod formed a mission society with the Immanuel Synod to commence a mission in Australia at Coopers Creek.
+They entered into collaboration with the HMG over this mission venture in 1861and divided their donations between the missions conducted by the men from the Leipzig Mission Society and the HMG.
 Later they retained their collections for use in South Australia (Hermannsburg) and Queensland (Mari Yamba).

 Fritzsche and Meyer died in 1863 and 1862 respectively, so that successors were required, and Hermannsburg (Germany) sent Georg Adam Heidenreich and Carl Gottfried Hellmuth in 1866.
 Both formed splinter synods in Australia.
 Hellmuth moved to Queensland and became instrumental in forming a Hermannsburg-leaning synod there, splitting the Lutherans in Queensland.
 This synod founded Mari Yamba